gibsonjoshua55/cs105-message-board/README.md

 # CS 105 Message Board
-This project is a redesign by Joshua Gibson of the server side portion of CS 105 **Lab 2: CS 105 Message Board** created by [Dr. Alyce Brady](http://www.cs.kzoo.edu/~abrady/).
+This project is a redesign by Joshua Gibson of the server side portion of the Kalamazoo College CS 105 **Lab 2: CS 105 Message Board** created by [Dr. Alyce Brady](http://www.cs.kzoo.edu/~abrady/).

 With the exception of the URLs the students will interact with, the student portion of the lab is unchanged.